mariusfa/gofl/config/README.md

 ## Usage
 The `GetConfig` function takes 3 arguments:
-- logger - a logger that implements the `Logger` interface
 - envFile - a string that represents the path to the `.env` file
 - config - a pointer to a struct that represents the configuration